Skip to main content

 • Add a custom scheme redirect URI to your application configuration.

-• Add the appServer redirect URI from Setup step 2 to your application configuration.
+• Add the appServer redirect URI from step 2 below to your application configuration.

 Setup